VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ### Cultural Differences: Tone markers & txting styl

-[TODO] couldn't a conlang integrate this into the punctuation better?

-[TODO] historical notes Obelos (†) and Metobelos (‡), bring in standards for marking up text for correction,

 If I'm in the car with someone and they ask me to send a text for them, I get uncomfortable because I don't know *how* they text.

 Think about texting someone young that you've texted every day for years, they *probably* don't normally put full stops/periods at the end of sentences, so when they text